Najwan Halimi

-Najwan Halimi (Jawi: نجوان حليمي; born 8 May 1985) is a Malaysian politician currently serving as a member of the Selangor State Legislative Assembly for Kota Anggerik.
-He is also the current Shah Alam Parti Keadilan Rakyat deputy chief and was former chief of Selangor Parti Keadilan Rakyat Youth wing.
-Najwan is one of the defence witness called by the Malaysian High Court in Anwar Ibrahim's second sodomy trial.
-He is also the designer of the flag Sang Saka Malaya that became controversial during the 55th anniversary of Malaysia's independence in 2012.
+Mohd Najwan bin Halimi (Jawi: نجوان حليمي; born 8 May 1985) is a Malaysian politician who has served as Member of the Selangor State Executive Council (EXCO) in the Pakatan Harapan (PH) state administration under Menteri Besar Amirudin Shari since August 2023 and Member of the Selangor State Legislative Assembly (MLA) for Kota Anggerik since May 2018.
+He is a member of the People's Justice Party (PKR), a component party of the PH coalition.
+He is the current Division Chief of PKR of Shah Alam and served as the State Youth Chief of PKR of Selangor from January 2019 to June 2021.
+Najwan is one of the defence witnesses called by the Malaysian High Court in Anwar Ibrahim's second sodomy trial.

 Personal background

 He grew up in Shah Alam and Subang Jaya, Selangor.
 He received his primary education at Sekolah Kebangsaan Raja Muda in Shah Alam and secondary education at Sekolah Menengah Sains Hulu Selangor in Hulu Selangor and had his university education at Universiti Tenaga Nasional, graduated with a bachelor's degree in mechanical engineering.
 He was actively involved in student activism during his campus days and was known as a skilled writer and an outspoken student leader.

 After leaving university, Najwan joined the Malaysian Administrative and Diplomatic Service and served as Assistant Secretary at the Ministry of Transport.

 In 2015, Najwan joined the Rejimen Askar Wataniah as a reservist after completing one month of training in June 2015.